 Heather has studied classical violin and voice degrees, a masters of arts (string pedagogy) and a graduate diploma of jazz voice.
 Thoroughly grateful for her rigorous classical training and regular chances to moonlight in orchestras and chamber ensembles, Heather devotes herself artistically to exploring the acoustic roots of jazz, blues, ragtime, country folk music.
 From a musical family through the generations and a background of hard work, Heather's singing and violin playing hold a depth and artistry making her one of the best of her generation.

 In Paris, Heather Stewart performs with ensembles including Orchestre Del Mar, Collective Paris Swing, Leigh Barker Band, Jake Sanders, Jason Marsalis, Matt Munisteri, Giacomo Smith, Nicholas Montier, Christophe Davot, Eamon McNelis, and many more.
 Heather won multiple awards for her blues and jazz albums and continues to build audiences wherever she performs through her natural presence on stage and joy in performance.
 Heather's collaboration with Parisian fingerpicking guitarist Lucas Montagnier is called The Dirty Ragtimers.
-They recently launched their brand new album "Fairytales of Montmartre" recorded at Hi Style Studios during their Chicago winter tour.
-The album launch was completely sold out with an exhilarated crowd filling Paris' illustrious Le Bal Blomet.
+They launched their brand new album "Fairytales of Montmartre" recorded at Hi Style Studios during their Chicago winter tour.
+The album launch was completely completely sold out with an exhilarated crowd filling Paris' illustrious Le Bal Blomet.